tau-github-actions-for-testing/tau-digital-bank/README.md

 ## Getting Started

-* Using either an Eclipse IDE or IntelliJ, import the source code as an Existing Maven Project.
+* Using either an Eclipse IDE or IntelliJ, import the source code as an Exis1ting Maven Project.

 ## Prerequisites